 How well will your retirement portfolio cover these expenses when you are elderly?

 If one spouse needed care, what would the financial impact be on the other healthy spouse?

 Doesn't Medicare and Medicaid Pay for Long Term Care?

 - Provides hospital and medical insurance to people aged 65 or older and to certain ill or disabled persons.

-- Offers benefits that may be available for home health care, but only if certain conditions are met.
+- Limited benefits that may be available for skilled, brief home health care visits if certain conditions are met.

 - May pay for up to 100 days of care in a skilled nursing facility per benefit period – 100% for the first 20 days (after a three-day hospital stay, provided skilled care is needed).
 Then, for days 21-100, Medicare requires a co-payment.
 To help cover the co-payment, many people 65 and older also have a Medicare supplement insurance policy.
-In general, once Medicare stops paying for care, the supplement payment will also end.
+Learn more about this coverage at Medicare.gov.

 - Medicaid generally pays for certain health services and nursing home care for those with low incomes and limited resources.
 Medicaid has limitations on the amount of assets you can own and the amount of income you may receive each month before you are eligible for benefits.
 Who is eligible and what services are covered vary from state to state.
 There are also restrictions on transferring assets to others in order to qualify for Medicaid.